Utah State Legislator Proposes New 'Porn Tax'

 Sen. Calvin R. Musselman’s SB 73 would levy a new 7% tax on the gross receipts of “all sales, distributions, memberships, subscriptions, performances, and content amounting to material harmful to minors” that is produced, sold, filmed, generated or “otherwise based” in Utah.

-The bill would also mandate that adult sites provide notification to the state’s Division of Consumer Protection and pay an annual fee of $500.
+The bill would also mandate that adult sites notify the state’s Division of Consumer Protection of their activities fitting the above description, and pay an annual fee of $500.

 As XBIZ reported in July 2025, Alabama recently imposed a similar 10% tax.
 State senators in Pennsylvania recently floated the idea of doing the same, citing “successful approaches in other jurisdictions,” but have not yet introduced legislation to that effect.